Pianist with ties to South Haven featured in Performance Series

 A former teaching artist with Young Audiences of Indiana, and artist faculty at Interharmony, Italy, Phang frequently adjudicates competitions and presents master classes nationally and internationally.

-Upcoming concerts in the Performance Series include The Grand Rapids Guitar Quartet at 7:30 p.m.
-Friday, Aug.
-25, at First United Methodist Church, and the annual holiday concert on Thursday, Dec.
-14, which will feature the Southshore Concert Band at Listiak Auditorium.
+Upcoming concerts in the Performance Series include The Grand Rapids Guitar Quartet on Friday, Aug.
+25, at 7:30 p.m. at First United Methodist Church and the annual holiday concert on Thursday, Dec.
+14, which will feature the Southshore Concert Band.
+It will take place at Listiak Auditorium.
 All tickets will be $15 at the door.
 Students are always admitted free.

 Performances are provided thanks to the support of the South Haven Community Foundation, corporate sponsors and individual donors.